 Many people will use netting to protect crops, so here are safer alternatives, many recommended by Aussie wildlife rescuers, who often help trapped animals.
 Also see wildlife-friendly fencing alternatives.

-Wildlife rescue charities say that ‘wildlife-friendly netting’ is not always safe.
-They say suitable netting should have mesh size of less than 5mm (0.19685 in).
-Nothing is 100% safe, but anything larger is not safe.
+Wildlife rescues say ‘wildlife-friendly netting’ is not always safe.
+They say suitable netting should have mesh size less than 5mm (0.19685 in).
+Nothing is foolproof, but larger is not safe.
 No matter what the label says.

 The reason why larger netting is not safe is because wildlife can get trapped in it (grass snakes are in particular danger of getting trapped).
 Australia’s RSPB says to never use monofilament fishing line as netting, this is dangerous to wildlife.
 And whatever netting you use, dispose of it securely after use.
 Wildlife-Friendly Fencing Project & WIRES (an Aussie wildlife rescue charity) both recommend some brands below:

 - Fruit Tree Protectors (open sealable sides) cover trees to keep out cherry worm, aphids, fruit fly, wasps and birds, avoiding the need for chemical spray and insulating fruit crops from frost, heavy rain and hail.
 The ultrafine 1mm mesh is safer for birds (use in early spring to protect blossom – remove for pollination- and in summer and autumn to protect fruit.
 Avoid glue bands for trees, as although designed to deter ants & insects, some could die.
 There’s no need if you use other humane methods.